Lord Toby Jug: General and council elections

 In May 2012, Jug campaigned in the District Council Elections, polling 118 votes, coming last.
 In March 2012, Jug announced plans to stand as a joke candidate for the position of Cambridgeshire's Police and Crime Commissioner.
 In June 2012 Jug stood in the St Ives Town Council by-election, and polled slightly ahead of the Liberal Democrat candidate.

-At the launch of the 2013 Cambridgeshire County Council election campaign, Jug was accompanied by Loony minister for floating voters Lady Jezebel Fortescue Luxury Yacht and accidentally dropped his leaflets into the River Ouse.
-He later polled 197 votes, again standing for St Ives ward.
+At the launch of the 2013 Cambridgeshire County Council election campaign, Jug was accompanied by Loony minister for floating voters Lady Jezebel Fortescue Luxury Yacht and accidentally dropped his leaflets into the River Great Ouse.
+He later polled 197 votes, again standing for St Ives division.

 In 2015, Jug announced his intention to stand as a prospective parliamentary candidate for Huntingdon at the general election, for The Eccentric Party of Great Britain.
 He joked that he should be included in the televised leaders' debates, because "although we are a small party, so are the Liberal Democrats".

 A month before the election, Jug planned to stand in both Huntingdon and the constituency of Uxbridge and South Ruislip, after the Eccentric Party's original candidate for the second area fell ill.
 When told he could not stand in two constituencies, Jug stood down from the Huntingdon election.
 Standing against Boris Johnson, and against Howling Laud Hope of the Monster Raving Loony Party, Jug polled 50 votes.